patrickromeromccafferty/wetgrain/notes6.md

 **'The View from the Cul de Sac', Catherine Wilson Garry** <br><br>
 Cul de sacs get bad press – I like cul de sacs, but rarely for their views.
 Already a claustrophobic discomfiture is evoked, which builds throughout the poem.
 The phrase ‘coming to take me away’ makes me hear the song.
 This contrasts the ‘wildness/that thrums’, and ‘Veins that pulse like/a bee dance for honey.’
 Twitching curtains return us to conventional territory, until the surreal es- cape into ‘crisp white bedsheets, time and thoughtlessness’ and the haunting and haunted imagery of the wrists and the night.
-The opened windows, the rain, the larvae brighten the landscape, solitary magpies notwithstanding.
+<br><br> The opened windows, the rain, the larvae brighten the landscape, solitary magpies notwithstanding.
 While density continues, horses bring possibility and expansion to masterfully navigated horizons.<br><br>
 *Christie Williamson*
 <br>
 <br>